IronPythonDev/gtav-live-map-client/README.md

 const body = {
   Vector2: {x: 0 , y: 0 , z: 0},//GTAV coordinates
-  CustomId: `customId`,//The id by which we identify the object on the map must be unique to your card
+  CustomId: `customId`,//The id by which we identify the object on the map must be unique to your map
   Icon: "ped",//There are three standard token icons that are ped, home and car
   MetaData: {},//Metadata that doesn't affect anything, but you can use it for your own purposes };